Skip to content

 → Confirmation email sent

-BCDock staff can also cancel on the user's behalf via internal tooling.
+BCDock staff can also cancel on your behalf via internal tooling.

 T+30d Scheduled anonymisation runs (background job set at T+0).

-→ Personal data on the user account overwritten in place
+→ Personal data on your account overwritten in place

 → If sole-owner Company: company name overwritten